sunlington/sunlington/README.md

-- 👋 Hi, I’m @sunlington
+- 👋 Hi, I’m @MephistO
-I'm currently learning to code together with a few friends.
-We are completely new to all of this so don't expect too much haha!
+I'm a Computer Science student, and this is where I dump all of my project :)